-MAE126A Spring quarters: Laboratory Experiment Course for Environmental Engineers
+MAE126A Winter quarters: Laboratory Experiment Course for Environmental Engineers

-MAE255 Spring quarters: Boundary Layer and Renewable Energy Meteorology
+MAE255 Spring quarters, every 2 years: Boundary Layer and Renewable Energy Meteorology

 Outreach / Events

-K12 Environmental Education with Solar Energy lesson plans through the UCSD Teams in Intership Service (TIES) program
+K12 Environmental Education with Solar Energy lesson plans through the UCSD Global Teams in Engineering Service (TIES) program

 Kleissl Solar Resource Assessment and Forecasting Lab

 Solar resource assessment (How much solar radiation can be typically expected?) and forecasting (How much solar radiation can be expected in the next hour or next day?) are critical to expanding the penetration of solar power on the electric grid.
-Kleissl collaborates with the National Renewable Energy Lab (NREL) and was selected by the California Energy Commission and California Solar Initiative to conduct solar resource assessment and forecasting for the state of California.
+Kleissl was selected by the California Energy Commission and California Solar Initiative to conduct solar resource assessment and forecasting for the state of California.

 |© Google Earth, 2010|